FIT-prasata/IJC/README.md

 ## TASK A DONE

+### Times:

-### Time 1.88s on AMD Ryzen 5 3500U using macros, 1.96s using inline functions
+1.88s on AMD Ryzen 5 3500U using macros

+1.96s using inline functions

 ### Without optimalization, slower than -O2